-‘Thursday’s ‘General Hospital’ Spoilers Tease That Cameron Commits His Help And Kim Visits Franco
+Thursday’s ‘General Hospital’ Spoilers Tease That Cameron Commits His Help And Kim Visits Franco

 Viewers will see the battle over Franco inch forward during Thursday’s episode of General Hospital.
 Spoilers indicate that Cameron will be doing everything he can think of to pull his family back together again, but Kim is doing her best to achieve a different outcome.

-Elizabeth has Franco’s father Scott preparing for a hearing in front of a judge on this matter.
+Elizabeth has Franco’s father, Scott, preparing for a hearing in front of a judge on this matter.
 However, Kim has hired Martin to defend “Drew.”
-General Hospital spoilers from the sneak peek for Thursday’s episode detail that Kim will pay Franco another visit as he bides his time at Shadybrook and she’ll remain determined to support him.
+General Hospital spoilers from the sneak peek for Thursday’s episode detail that Kim will pay Franco another visit as he bides his time at Shadybrook, and she’ll remain determined to support him.

 While Kim fights for “Drew,” Cameron will be talking with his mom Elizabeth about how he plans to help.
 Cam already talked with Scott and Liz about his willingness to testify at the upcoming hearing, and General Hospital spoilers suggest that he will feel confident that he knows what he can do to provide additional help.

 General Hospital spoilers from Soap Central share that Cameron will pay Kim a visit and this could get intense.
 Of course, Cam has interacted with Kim plenty in the past due to his friendship with Oscar.
-Throughout the last months of Oscar’s illness, Cam and Kim did everything they could to both support Oscar.
+Throughout the last months of Oscar’s illness, both Cam and Kim did everything they could to support Oscar.

 Cameron is ready to testify on Franco's behalf, West Coast.
 Can Scott have him prepped and ready to take the stand?